Joseph Brennan (civil servant)

 Joseph Brennan (18 November 1887 – 19 March 1976) was an Irish economist and senior Irish civil servant who served as the Governor of the Central Bank of Ireland from 1943 to 1953.

-Brennan was born in Cork in 1887, but was a native of Bandon, County Cork.
+Brennan was born in Cork in 1887 but was a native of Bandon, County Cork.
 In 1909, he entered Christ Church, Cambridge, where he studied Mathematics and then switched to classics.
 In successive years he obtained a first in Latin and Greek.
 In 1911, he entered the Civil Service and was assigned to the Board of Customs and Excise and a year later transferred to the finance division of the Chief Secretary's office in Dublin Castle.

 During the July 1921 Truce, he was introduced to Michael Collins and later became a financial advisor to the team negotiating the Anglo-Irish Treaty.

-In April 1922, he became the Irish Free State's first Comptroller and Auditor General and in April of the following year he was appointed Secretary of the Department of Finance, a post he held until his retirement from the Civil Service in 1927.
-Later that year he was appointed Chairman of the Currency Commission.
+In April 1922, he became the Irish Free State's first Comptroller and Auditor General and in April of the following year, he was appointed Secretary of the Department of Finance, a post he held until he retired from the Civil Service in 1927.
+Later that year he was appointed chairman of the Currency Commission.

-In 1925, his lengthy note on the Free State's financial position was helpful in concluding the Irish Boundary Commission negotiations.
+In 1925, his lengthy note on the Free State's financial position helped conclude the Irish Boundary Commission negotiations.